UTA-REST/PyBoltz/README.md

 Please note that you might need to change the commands inside the setup.sh file to match your python version.

 ### Running PyBoltz.
-To run the code, you will need to import Magboltz and instantiate an instance of the Magboltz object, fill in the input parameters and calling the Magboltz.Start() function.
-There are also examples in the Examples directory to how to use PyBoltz.
+To run the code, you will need to import Magboltz and instantiate an instance of the Magboltz object, fill in the input parameters and call the Magboltz.Start() function.
+There are examples in the Examples directory on to how to use PyBoltz.
+The main example is the Test_Magboltz.py code.
+This example also has a list of the gases in PyBoltz.

 #### Input parameters.
 * **Magboltz.NGAS** - The number of gases in the mixture (goes up to 6).